|Illustration from Ship of Fools|

 Would not our compatriots in religion be better served with stories of saints and sinners than with mere catechesis?
 In preconciliar times Catholic youth could rattle off their Baltimore, but was their historical education anything beyond sanitary hagiography and polemics against the enemies of the Church?
 I do not know what young Catholics today actually learn, but my brief experience with teenage preparation for Confirmation suggests that it is nothing much beyond vague sentimentalities about God’s love.

 Hooper would not be roused to joy at the justice of Phinees against the initiates of Beelphegor.
-Hooper would not laugh at the mockery of Elias towards the prophets of Baal.
+Hooper would not laugh at Elias's mockery of the prophets of Baal.
 Hooper would not weep at the self-effacement of David.
 Hooper would be barely sensible to the shipwrecks of Paul, the exile of Athanasius, the trial of Formosus, the conversion of Augustine, and the death of Joan of Arc.
 Annoyance and sentimentality are the only passions left to the Hoopers of the world.
 Greatness is quite literally unimaginable to them, whether that greatness be heavenly or hellish; Paradise is bland and the Inferno desolate.
 Heroism and hedonism alike hold no appeal for Hooper.

 The intellectuals of Christendom were set alight by the verses of Virgil, seeing in them the preparation for the salvation of the Gentiles and a symbol of our own spiritual conquests.
 The poets of Europe sought to imitate Virgil and build upon his foundation, reviving the epic form for retellings of the crusades and the legends of Charlemagne’s court.
 The Roman poet ends his invocations to the gods in the Georgics with, “Look with favor upon a bold beginning.”
 How can we inspire our fellow Catholics to boldness in deed and thought?
 Charles Ryder despairs at the arrival of the Age of Hooper as if it were the destruction of Jerusalem, and he is not roused to action against it.
 What can be done to convince the Hoopers of the Pews that there is an immense scope of being beyond what they have comfortably accepted?